Jeyxiang/deepfake_detection/README.md

 # deepfake_detection
-Creating a model to predict if an image is real or fake Mini Machine learning project done during my exchange!
+Creating a CNN model to predict if an image is real or fake.

+Mini Machine learning project done during my exchange!